Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Introduction

 The \textit{bottom-up} procedure starts from an \textit{a priori} postulated discrete evolution scheme.
 It proceeds with an expansion procedure (such as Chapman-Enskog) to recover the macroscopic equations and to analyse its order of accuracy.
-Knowing the difference between the recovered equation and the target one allows for the missing terms to be identified, and corrections to be made.
+Knowing the difference between the target and recovered equation, one can apply corrections to account for the missing terms.
 Regarding the advection-diffusion-reaction equation, the missing terms are recognised as spatio-temporal derivatives of the source term.
 To regain second-order accuracy of the numerical scheme, two approaches can be distinguished.
-Shi et al. \cite{Shi2008,Shi2009} evaluated the derivatives using standard finite-difference stencils.
-On the other hand, \citet{Seta2013} and \citet{Chai2016} realised that a redefinition of variables allowed the problem to be resolved, while preserving the locality of the underlying scheme.
-Readers interested in the analysis of a forcing term in the Navier-Stokes equations are referred to the work of \citet{Guo2002}.
+Shi et al.~\cite{Shi2008,Shi2009} evaluated the derivatives using standard finite-difference stencils.
+On the other hand,~\citet{Seta2013} and~\citet{Chai2016} realised that a redefinition of variables allowed the problem to be resolved, while preserving the locality of the underlying scheme.
+An analogous analysis regarding the forcing term in the \ac{NS} equations have been done by~\citet{Guo2002}.

-In the \textit{top-down} approach, the discrete Boltzmann equation (DBE) is first constructed.
-It is then integrated along its characteristics to derive the fully discrete scheme ~\cite{he1998discrete,lee2005astable,guo2018general}.
+In the \textit{top-down} approach, the \ac{DBE} is first constructed.
+It is then integrated along its characteristics to derive the fully discrete scheme~\cite{he1998discrete,lee2005astable,guo2018general}.
 In most cases, the resulting time integration scheme will be implicit.
-Again, redefinition of variables can be used to transform it into explicit equations \cite{Doolen1998}.
+Again, redefinition of variables can be used to transform it into explicit equations~\cite{Doolen1998}.
+Finally, it is interesting to notice, that some alternative \ac{LBM} schemes are also being developed~\cite{Kramer2018,Wilde2019,Strzelczyk2022}.